herebythere/baseboard/README.md

 ## Usage ##

 Grab `baseboard.css` from the src directory and copy it into your resources.

-Alternatively, you can install it from `npm install baseboard.css`.
+Alternatively, you can install it from:

+`npm install baseboard.css`

 ## License ##